-

-Meizhan (Wild Plum): Unique Oolong Tea from Wuyi Mountains
+Meizhan (Wild Plum): A Unique Oolong Tea from the Wuyi Mountains

-Meizhan is a special type of oolong tea that grows in the Wuyi Mountains in Fujian Province, China.
-The tea gets its name from the type of tea bush that bears the same name – meizhan, which means “wild plum”.
+Meizhan is a special variety of oolong tea grown in the Wuyi Mountains in Fujian Province, China.
+The tea gets its name from the variety of tea bush that bears the same name—meizhan, which translates as "wild plum."

 History and features

-Meizhan is one of the oldest varieties of oolong, its history goes back several centuries.
-Tea bushes of this variety grow on steep mountain slopes, at an altitude of more than 1000 meters above sea level.
-Due to the unique combination of climate conditions and soils, Meizhan acquires its unique taste and aroma.
+Meizhan is one of the oldest oolong varieties, with a history spanning centuries.
+Its tea bushes grow on steep mountain slopes, at altitudes over 1,000 meters above sea level.
+The unique combination of climate and soil gives Meizhan its distinctive flavor and aroma.

-The name of the tea reflects its botanical origin, as it coincides with the name of the bush variety – meizhan – within the species camelia sinensis var. sinensis.
-The cultivar itself was originally bred in the south in Anxi County, but has also become widespread in northern Fujian for its aromatic qualities, reminiscent of the fragrance of plum blossoms.
-Usually, this variety is used to produce a variety of cliff oolong, such as da hong pao, but in the Mingshan Mountains of Sichuan Province, this raw material was first tried as a red tea and was not mistaken.
+The tea's name reflects its botanical origin, as it shares the name of a bush cultivar—meizhan—within the Camelia sinensis var. sinensis species.
+The cultivar itself was originally developed in Anxi County in the south, but has also become widespread in northern Fujian for its plum-blossom-like aromatic qualities.
+This cultivar is typically used to produce a type of cliff oolong tea, such as Da Hong Pao, but it was in the Mingshan Mountains of Sichuan Province that this tea was first used as a red tea, and it was a success.

 - Origin: Wuyi Mountains, Fujian Province, China.